 Another problem is that sugar goes by many different names.
 The chemical name for sugar has the ending “ose” like fructose, sucrose, glucose, and maltose.
 So, watch out for the “ose” ending.

 The biggest obstacle, however, is that humans seem to love sugar and for most of us the love affair lasts a lifetime.
-Love is not easily conquered by practical reasoning and level-headed common sense.
+Love is not easily conquered by practical reasoning and rational common sense.

 Furthermore, there is evidence that sugar consumption can induce behavior and neurochemical changes that resemble the effects of a substance of abuse.
 In other words, similar to drugs such as opiates, sugar may be addictive (6).